 The law seeks to help maintain a child’s relationship with non-relocating parents as much as possible, so it is important to be prepared for your hearing.
 It is best to have a specific plan and to offer compelling reasons as to why and how a move would benefit your child.

 If you are sharing custody of your child or children with an ex-spouse and one of you is considering a distant relocation, as an experienced and dedicated family lawyer, I will help protect your rights and your relationship with your child.
-Contact me today to schedule your in-depth one-hour consultation.
+As a compassionate and experienced child relocation attorney in Miami, I look forward to fighting for your family's best interests.